 Assess and Constantly Check Up

-There are a number of tools online that can help you better understand employees’ feelings and behaviours.
-Personal values assessments
+There are a number of tools online that can help you better understand employees’ feelings and behaviors.
+Personal values assessments can

 With that being said, you don’t always have to ask your employees to complete an assessment.
 Even asking the simple question “how are you doing” will suffice.
 It is important to let your employees know you care about their individual lives.
 It creates relationships and trust.